dotnetmiami/Shindy/README.md

             git rebase origin/master

-    3.  __Test your changes with the new code integrated.__
-        This would be a good time to run your full suite of unit and integration tests.

-            git clean -xdf
-            .\Build-Solution.ps1

-        The first command cleans any untracked files that could get in the way of a good commit.

 5.  __Integrate your changes into the master branch.__
     Now that your topic branch has a clean history, it's easy to use `git rebase` to integrate your changes into the master branch with the following three commands.
 Note that the